 Water & electricity sustainability is key to economic and industrial growth

-Water and electricity drive our economy, and will continue to do so in the future.
-The Abu Dhabi Sewerage Services Company (ADSSC) collects, treats, and disposes of the wastewater received from the customers.
-Except for the sale of water and electricity to the final customers, all transactions in the water and electricity sector are carried out on an economic basis reflecting the true costs and do not involve any subsidies.
-A continuous supply of water and electricity form the foundation of a prosperous commercial and industrial sector.
-By focusing our efforts on minimizing wastage, we aim to create a brighter future.
+The water and electricity sector plays a vital role in driving and strengthening the economy in the country and will continue to do so in the future.
+The Abu Dhabi Sustainable Water Solutions Company (SWS) collects, treats, and disposes the wastewater received from the customers, where all processes in the water and electricity sector are carried out on an economic basis reflecting the actual costs not subsidy; except for the sale of water and electricity to the final customers.

 Electricity